carriegale2710/employee-creator/README.md

 - Add API Pagination (with findAll(Pageable pageable) from JpaRepository)
 - Search Bar (find by name match with query params)
-- Login and authentication service/security (for personal/sensitive data access) - Context API in frontend
+- Login and authentication service/security (for admin access only) - Context API for frontend?

 ## Learning Curves

 <!-- - What did you struggle with?
 What?
 Why?
 How? -->

 - Setting up Github Actions was a bit tricky in terms of config.
 Too many commits to test it.
+- How to link up back end with front-end ?

 ---